zeecitizen/h2o-3/h2o-docs/src/product/data-science/gbm-params/nbins_cats.rst

 	library(h2o)
 	h2o.init()
+	# import the airlines dataset:
+	# This dataset is used to classify whether a flight will be delayed 'YES' or not "NO"
-	# import the airlines dataset, original data can be found at http://www.transtats.bts.gov/
+	# original data can be found at http://www.transtats.bts.gov/
 	airlines <-  h2o.importFile("http://s3.amazonaws.com/h2o-public-test-data/smalldata/airlines/allyears2k_headers.zip")

 	# convert columns to factors